Latest from the Man Cave

 Welcome to the home of Braxton Consulting (a.k.a.
 Andrew Gower).

-Before we get on with reviews/reports on equipment I am looking at, let’s talk about me and why the hell I am doing this site anyways.
+Before we get on with blog posts, philosophical ramblings, and reviews/reports on equipment I am looking at, let’s talk about me and why the hell I am doing this site anyways.